-The shareholders' meeting in 2020 was the annual general meeting held on 5 June 2020 at 23/F Club Lusitano, 16 Ice House Street, Central, Hong Kong to receive and consider the audited financial statements for the year ended 31 December 2019; to re-elect directors; and approve the general mandates for the issue and repurchase of the Company's share.
+The shareholders' meeting in 2021 was the annual general meeting held on 28 May 2021 at 23/F Club Lusitano, 16 Ice house Street, Central, Hong Kong to receive and consider the audited financial statements for the year ended 31 December 2020; to re-elect directors; approve the general mandates for the issue and repurchase of the Company's share; and approve amendments to Bye-Laws.

-During the year under review, the Company has not made any changes to its Bye-Laws.
+During the year under review, the Company has made changes to its Bye-Laws.
 An up to date version of the Company's Bye-Laws is available on web-sites of the Company and the Stock Exchange of Hong Kong.
 Shareholders may refer to the Company's Bye-Laws for further details of their rights.